organize-me/email-forwarder/README.md

 ### Features
  * *Multiple Mappings:* The forward address is mapped based on the orginal email's destination. `sara@ourhouse.com`, for example, can get emails forwaded to a different location than `dave@ourhouse.com`.
- * *Injected Orginal Message Headers:* The orginal's message info is added to the email body so that you can see who the email was sent to and where it orginally came from.
+ * *Added Orginal Message Headers:* The orginal's message info is added to the email body so that you can see who the email was sent to and where it orginally came from.
  * *Supports Large Attachments:* There are no email size limits on attachments.
 And because data is streamed through, the lambda maintains a small footprint.

 # Prerequisites